 We emerged at the end of the alley-maze for a closeup view of the lighthouse and St. Clement’s Church.

-Though a little crowded at some junctures, there was plenty of sea to enjoy!
+Though a little crowded at some junctures, there was plenty of the Adriatic enjoy!

-Just a few hours in Piran was barely enough to see the highlights.
+Just a few hours in Piran Slovenia was barely enough to see the highlights.
 We’d definitely recommend a longer stay, if you can.
-Otherwise, even if you take a short day trip from Ljubljana like us, it’s definitely worth the visit!
+Otherwise, even if you take a short day trip to the Slovenia coast from Ljubljana like us, it’s definitely worth the visit!

 The Adriatic is calling… will you answer?!